openziti-test-kitchen/ansible-paramikoz-demo/README.md

 More practically, because Ansible is widely deployed and probably used within your organization.
 Most deployments (not yours, of course) are insecure.
 More often than not, we defend our precious SSHD servers by limiting their use to the walled garden of the firewall, where the server can listen on its port happily, though perhaps naively.
 Sadly, sometimes we see this scenario when the host is exposed to the WAN, often relying solely on the security of cryptography to protect them.
 To make matters worse, many deployments leverage a service user with shared credentials per environment.
 Sometimes, they invoke Ansible from a centralized server, and sometimes that user has password-less sudo.

- High-performing organizations can do better by forcing administrators to act in the context of their organizational user, with appropriate credentials.
-But even this approach is limited to the trust domain of the network.
-Managing things at the edge still poses a challenge, and SSH is often a non-starter for managing globally distributed and vendored services, where SSH connection cannot be reliably established, if at all.
+ High-performing organizations can go farther by requiring administrators to act in the context of their organizational user, with appropriate credentials.
+Even that level of diligence is limited to the trust domain of the network.
+Managing things at the logical edge poses ongoing challenges.
+For example, SSH is not always a viable transport candidate for managing distributed and vendored services because of the complex orchestration necessary to align the SSH server with layers of infrastructure like firewalls, DDOS mitigation, and fail2ban.

 Enter ParamikoZ, Python SSH with built-in OpenZiti!

-"If we cannot pass over the mountain, let us go under it" - Gimli son of Gloin
+> If we cannot pass over the mountain, let us go under it

+*Gimli, son of Gloin*

 ## The Bird's Eye View

-So, we are basically going to make this:

 ![Zerto Trust Ansible](diagrams/zero_trust_ansible.png)

-What is this you ask?
+What is this, you ask?

 1) An Ansible client
-2) A couple of  Ziti Edge Developer Sandbox (ZEDS) apps
+2) A pair of Ziti Edge Developer Sandbox (ZEDS) apps
-3) A docker-compose stack of a couple of SSH server services
+3) A docker-compose stack of a pair of SSH servers, one for each of the aforementioned apps

-That means, we need...
+Now let's gather some supplies for this brief journey...

 ### Requirements

 1. Python
 1. OpenZiti Python SDK
 1. Docker Engine (or Podman Socket)
-    * Player'ss choice on rootful vs rootless, both work
+    * Player's choice on rootful vs rootless, both work
 1. docker-compose (or podman-compose integration)
 1. Ansible CLI

 There is a `requirements.txt` file at the root of the project.
-It will install `ansible` and the `openziti` PyPI module.
+It will install `ansible` and the `openziti` PyPI modules.

 ```bash
 # You can use virtualenv or venv, player's choice